collective/upfront.versioning/README.txt

 The item is moved from the workspace into a new position in the repository.
 For example, if the original is in /repository/document/00000002/an-item then the new version is moved to /repository/document/00000003/an-item.
 It may even be moved to 00000005 since the versions are sparse just like SVN.
+Older versions of the item are expired so as not to show up in queries and the checked in version is un-expired if needed

 User interface
 ==============